Africa Roundup: Yamaha backs MAX, Founders Factory and Norrsken support startups, inside Ethiopia’s tech scene – TechCrunch

 The fund size is still being determined, and Norrsken Kigali will extend the fund to larger series-stage investments from $100,000 to $1 million in the future.

-Founders Factory Africa and South African healthcare company Netcare launched a new initiative to select 35 African health-tech startups for an acceleration and incubation program.
+Founders Factory Africa and South African healthcare company Netcare launched a new initiative to select 35 African healthtech startups for an acceleration and incubation program.

 The partnership includes an investment (of an undisclosed amount) by Netcare in Founder’s Factory Africa, or FFA.
-The Johannesburg located organization was formed in 2018 as an extension of Founders Factory in London—an accelerator that has graduated 122 startups.
+The Johannesburg-located organization was formed in 2018 as an extension of Founders Factory in London — an accelerator that has graduated 122 startups.

-The application process is now open for FFA’s new Africa health-tech program, which will accelerate 5 startups a year and incubate 2, FFA CEO Roo Rogers told TechCrunch.
+The application process is now open for FFA’s new Africa healthtech program, which will accelerate five startups a year and incubate two, FFA CEO Roo Rogers told TechCrunch.

-Criteria for the accelerator startups include that they have a healthcare focus, be post-revenue, and have a Pan-African scope.
+Criteria for the accelerator startups include that they have a healthcare focus, be post-revenue and have a Pan-African scope.

-Founders Factory Africa and Netcare will share a 5 to 10 percent equity stake in each startup accepted into the program.
+Founders Factory Africa and Netcare will share a 5 to 10% equity stake in each startup accepted into the program.

-Africa focused fintech startups made up the 75 percent of JP Morgan Backed Catalyst Fund’s 2019 cohort, announced in June.
+Africa-focused fintech startups made up the 75% of JP Morgan Backed Catalyst Fund’s 2019 cohort, announced in June.
 The organization plans to extend 30 additional slots (open to African startup applicants) for its accelerator program that provides up to $60,000 in non-equity venture support.

 IBM launched its Quantum computer program in Africa in June in a partnership with South Africa’s Wits University that will extend to 15 universities across nine countries.